Herbert Gold Project

 Key facts and information about our Herbert Gold Property include:

-- This mesothermal vein system is open to length and depth.
+- The system is open to length and depth.

 - The property is located 30 km north of Juneau, Alaska, and lies within the 160-km long Juneau gold belt, which has produced nearly seven million ounces of gold.

-- Herbert Gold is one of Alaska's most promising districts and has remained remarkably under explored until now.
-Close proximity to power, tidewater, highway and skilled labour.
+- Herbert Gold is one of Alaska's most promising districts and has remained remarkably underexplored until now.

-- Past drilling has yielded numerous multi-ounce gold intercepts on multiple veins.
+- Previous Company drilling has yielded numerous multi-ounce gold intercepts.

 In 2010, GPG completed detailed geologic mappings and analysis of aerial photographs over the southern two-thirds of this mineral rich property.
 Preliminary geologic studies and diamond core drilling identified major elements of an impressive complex Mesothermal gold-quartz system with numerous targets.
 In 2011, the Company drilled 30 holes from eight platforms.
 The results were most encouraging with numerous multi-ounce gold assays returned from multiple veins. (please see the Company's news releases for more information).